Last Updated on

 - Access to a broader talent pool

-As for the people, they enjoy even greater benefits when it comes to working from home:
+As for the people, they enjoy even more significant benefits when it comes to working from home:

 Not only this, those who work from home are more productive than those working in offices.

 In fact, according to a report by Flexjobs, every 2 in 3 workers claim increased productivity working at home.